To pick a savings account that is right for you, consider factors such as interest rates, fees, convenience and online access.

 For example, you may get an interest rate of three per cent per annum; if you maintain S$5,000 in the account every month, and also spend at least S$1,000 on retail.
 Fail to meet the conditions, and your interest rate falls back to something much lower (like 0.125 per cent).

 For this reason, you should never just pick the account with the highest interest rate.
 Check if you can meet the terms and conditions first.
-You want to find the savings accounts that has the highest interest rate, under conditions you’re able to meet.
+You want to find the savings accounts that have the highest interest rate, under conditions you’re able to meet.

 Don’t forget practical issues, such as whether there are sufficient ATMs, and whether branches are close to you.